lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 "Vintage Jeans.." added to your wishlist
 ```

-3. First start with basic feature (list/add/delete/mark) before working on the search engine
+- First start with basic feature (list/add/delete/mark) before working on the search engine
-4. Think about the best ruby structure to model your wishlist (a hash? an array of hashes?).
+- Think about the best ruby structure to model your wishlist (a hash? an array of hashes?).
 Take user inputs into consideration (product name? product index?) to choose the most adapted stucture.
+- Code the Etsy scraper separately with your teacher, before using it in your wishlist program.

 Again here is a [possible solution](https://gist.github.com/Papillard/24aa78105a741f129e35) but be smart and don't look at it before having worked on the challenge!